uc-cdis/guppy/doc/queries.md

 <a name="other"></a>

 ### Nested filter
 Guppy now supports query on nested ElasticSearch schema.
-The way to query and filter the nested index is similiar to the ES query.
+The way to query and filter the nested index is similar to the ES query.
 Assuming that there is `File` node nested inside `subject`.
 The nested query will be written as below:
 ```
 {